serendipiddy/code-snippets/python/grades_lambda/README.md

 # Description

-Lambda function to query student records for new exam results.
+AWS Lambda function to query student records for new exam results.
 Uses Amazon SES to email when new results are released.

 ## Setup